This Free App Has Helped Me Save Over $700 in 5 Months Without Noticing

 We connected our Qapital accounts so we could save together, which makes the goal a little less daunting — $550 each.

 Our money always stays separated.
-Plus, it can easily be transferred back into our separate bank accounts at any time, which takes about two days.
+Plus, it can easily be transferred back into our separate bank accounts at any time, which takes about two business days.

 3. Select Your Rules